Thanoshyadav/Student_Management/README.md

 # Student_Management

 Project Description
 This project is a basic Spring Boot application that demonstrates the use of Spring MVC, Spring Security with JWT, and Spring Data JPA.
 The application includes two entities, Student and Subject, with a many-to-many relationship between them.
-The project also provides a REST API layer for creating and retrieving students and subjects, and it uses an in-memory H2 database for persistence.
+The project also provides a REST API layer for creating and retrieving students and subjects, and it uses a MySQL database for persistence.

 Technologies Used
 Spring Boot